All Sabbatical Leave policy and procedures as outlined on this page have been reviewed and approved for FY2017.

 - The most important obligation of a sabbatical leave recipient is to make every effort to accomplish the tasks set out in the application.
-If circumstances occur prior to the start date of the sabbatical that make it impossible to fulfill the approved sabbatical proposal, the recipient will be expected either to relinquish the awarded sabbatical and perform normal duties during that year, or to request authorization for an alternative project from the following: the applicant's department chair/director, the dean; the Professional Standards Committee; and the Vice President for Academic Affairs.
+If circumstances occur prior to the start date of the sabbatical that make it impossible to fulfill the approved sabbatical proposal, the recipient will be expected either to relinquish the awarded sabbatical and perform normal duties during that year, or to request authorization for an alternative project from the following: the applicant's department chair/director, the dean; and the Vice President of Academic Affairs.

 - Upon completion of the sabbatical leave, the recipient must return to college duties for a period of time at least equal to that of the last annual contract prior to sabbatical leave.

 - A written report of sabbatical leave activities shall be submitted to the President within three months of return from leave (BOR Handbook, Title 4, Chapter 3, Section 11.8d) with a copy to the department chair/director, the Faculty Senate office and to TMCC Library Director for the archives.
 The report should address the proposal in the application for leave, describe what was accomplished, and explain the current status of the project.
 It may also describe other professional accomplishments during the time of the leave.
 It will be the task of the dean to assess whether the sabbatical report is satisfactory.

 - Acknowledgement of sabbatical assistance shall be given in any publications, performances, or other professional activities accomplished during the sabbatical or as a result of it.